dawc17/Engine/README.md

 Voxel chunk playground built with modern OpenGL 4.6.
 Renders greedy-meshed 16x16x16 chunks using a 2D texture array sliced from `assets/textures/blocks.png` (32x32 tiles) and overlays ImGui debug stats.
 GLAD, ImGui, and GLM are vendored under `libs/`.
 Since the last README update the engine picked up a full player controller, block palette, multi-layer chunk streaming, terrain gen with trees, and basic skylight.
 <img width="2559" height="1370" alt="image" src="https://github.com/user-attachments/assets/83c4f447-f5d9-4f24-9652-7366e7e1eb76" />

+## Note about AI Usage
+This readme was generated using AI.
+AI was also used for debugging when the developer was in absolute despair and could not for his life figure out what the hell an euler angle was or how exactly physics work.
+I hope you understand.
+Other than that, the code is 80% human effort.

 ## Features
 - Streams a 5x5x5 column of chunks around the player, rebuilds greedy-meshed VBO/EBOs on demand, and uploads sky-lit vertices.